theo-armour/agenda/1-simplicity/2023-12-30-cash-flow-design.md

 Generally, investment guidance for the elderly who wish to grow their portfolio is to take out 4% per year.
 This what the trust fund pay out.

+### Get it done

+If you can't fix it yourself, throw some money at it

+The major cost will be the digitization of the collection.
+I have no idea how much it will cost.

+I must set a limit on how much I spend.
+How about the cost of buying a new car is the maximum I should spend?

 Links